 Businesses globally are being urged to do better to address racial and human justice inequalities.
 This includes the philanthropic sector, which plays an important role in supporting work to address social and systemic issues.
 There is now an opportunity for the Australian philanthropic sector to take the lead in addressing issues of race, equity, diversity and inclusion.
 Embedding cultural diversity and representation within a grant-making organisation (through people and in policies) is the first step towards change.

-The Macquarie Group Foundation, Perpetual and Philanthropy Australia are partnering with the Jumbunna Institute and Centre for Social Impact UNSW, to explore how cultural diversity is reflected on philanthropic boards and to also understand how culturally diverse beneficiaries are being supported or left behind in how funding decisions are made.
+The Macquarie Group Foundation, Perpetual and Philanthropy Australia have partnered with the Jumbunna Institute and Centre for Social Impact UNSW, to explore how cultural diversity is reflected on philanthropic boards and to also understand how culturally diverse beneficiaries are being supported or left behind in how funding decisions are made.

-The report offers practical strategies that can be immediately implemented to improve organisational cultural diversity.
-It also draws attention to longer-term considerations for decision-making power and measures of success that best reflect the communities philanthropy seeks to support.
+The report offers practical strategies that can be immediately implemented to improve organisational cultural diversity, while prioritising the following five recommendations:

 This report was authored by researchers at the Centre for Social Impact, UNSW, and Jumbunna Institute for Indigenous Education and Research.